 Council has explored all options including those raised by the community relating to the proposed wind turbine.
 Council is presently unable to intervene on this matter under any of its statutory abilities.
 It has been confirmed that there are no existing avenues from a planning, building or environmental perspective that permit Council to prevent the construction of the proposed wind turbine.

-If the proposed wind turbine is constructed, and the wind turbine is found to breach any regulation, then full enforcement options available to Council and other agencies will be undertaken.
+If the wind turbine is found to breach any regulation, then full enforcement options available to Council and other agencies will be undertaken.

 Council acknowledges that infrastructure of this height is not the desired aesthetic that is intended for our coastal townships.
 We share the frustration.